ralt/hermes/README.md

 hermes.

-Download the following (equivalent to your distribution) dependencies: gcc, sbcl, wget, buildapp, libpam0g-dev.
+Download the following (equivalent to your distribution) dependencies: gcc, sbcl, wget, buildapp, libpam0g-dev, libfixposix-dev.

 Then run: